-- 14.8 The Parties shall transmit Primary and Secondary Documents and all notices required herein by next day mail, hand delivery or certified letter to the persons specified in Subsection 14.9 below by the Deadline established under Section XI DEADLINES AND CONTENTS OF SITE MANAGEMENT PLAN.
+15.8 The Parties shall transmit Primary and Secondary Documents and all notices required herein to the persons specified in Subsection 15.9 below by the Deadline established under Section XII - DEADLINES AND CONTENTS OF SITE MANAGEMENT PLAN.
 Time limitations shall commence upon receipt.
-The Navy shall provide to the EPA and the PADEP seven (7) and five (5) copies respectively, of each Primary and Secondary Document. - 14.9 Notice to the individual Parties shall be provided under this Agreement to the following addresses:
+The Navy shall provide to the EPA and the District of Columbia seven (7) and five (5) copies, respectively, of each Primary and Secondary Document.

+15.9 Notice to the individual Parties shall be provided under this Agreement to the following addresses:

-A. For the Navy: Naval Support Activity
+A. For the Navy: